 You're more likely to be affected when you're older.
 As you age, the cells in your heart and arteries that keep your blood pressure steady respond more slowly.
-And odds are you're taking medication for diabetes or heart disease, which can also play a role.
+And you're more likely to be taking medication for diabetes or heart disease, which can also play a role.

-For many people, it happens only once in a while -- most often because you're low on fluids.
+Dehydration.
+For many people, orthostatic hypotension happens only once in a while -- most often because you're low on fluids.
 When you're dehydrated, your body has a harder time making adjustments to control your blood pressure.

 You may have mild dehydration if you've been exercising intensely, were outside in the heat or soaking in a hot tub, or are recovering from the flu, for example.
 Dehydration can be an ongoing concern if you have poorly controlled diabetes or if you take diuretics for high blood pressure.

-A study of elderly women found that most with congestive heart failure would have a significant drop in their blood pressure when tested, and it would fall more than those without heart problems or other illnesses.
+A study of elderly women found that most with congestive heart failure had a significant drop in their blood pressure when they were tilted back, then moved to an upright position.
+It would fall more than the blood pressure of people who didn't have heart problems or other illnesses.
 About half had noticeable symptoms, too, while none of the other women did, even when their blood pressure fell.